python-cffi/cffi/doc/source/using.rst

 objects, but as a different type (on CPython, ``<built-in function>``).
 This means you cannot e.g. pass them to some other C function expecting a function pointer argument.
 Only ``ffi.typeof()`` works on them.
+To get a cdata containing a regular function pointer, use ``ffi.addressof(lib, "name")`` (new in version 1.0.4).

-If you really need a cdata pointer to the function, use the following workaround:
+Before version 1.0.4, if you really need a cdata pointer to the function, use the following workaround:

 .. code-block:: python